 Janine received her bachelor’s degree in history from Haverford College and her master’s degree in journalism and public affairs from American University.
 She has taken public health classes at Temple University.
 She worked for four years as associate editor at American Forests, a nonprofit organization in Washington, DC.
 She also served as a managing editor at the Chronicle of Philanthropy in Washington, DC.

 "My main goal in all my work is to lessen or alleviate feelings of isolation, fear, anxiety and sadness that result from a diagnosis of breast cancer," she says.

-Janine is a member of the program committee and public relations and marketing committee for ENACCT (Education Network to Advance Cancer Clinical Trials), a national organization with the mission of improving access to cancer clinical trials through education and collaboration with communities, healthcare providers and researchers.
+Janine serves on the advocacy committee of NAPBC, the National Accreditation Program for Breast Centers, and is proud to co-represent LBBC on the Metastatic Breast Cancer Alliance.
+Previously, she served on several committees for ENACCT (Education Network to Advance Cancer Clinical Trials).
 In 2009 and 2010, she served as a consumer reviewer for the Pennsylvania Breast Cancer Coalition's Income Tax Refunds for Breast and Cervical Cancer Research program.